vgstation-coders/vgstation13/code/datums/components/README.md

 ### Procs

 1. `/datum/proc/GetComponent(component_type(type)) -> datum/component?` (public, final)
-    * Returns a reference to a component of component_type if it exists in the datum, null otherwise
+    * Returns a reference to a component of `component_type` if it exists in the datum, null otherwise
 1. `/datum/proc/GetComponentsOfType(component_type(type)) -> list` (public, final)
-    * Returns a list of references to all components of component_type that exist in the datum
+    * Returns a list of references to all components of `component_type` that exist in the datum
 1. `/datum/proc/GetExactComponent(component_type(type)) -> datum/component?` (public, final)
-    * Returns a reference to a component whose type MATCHES component_type if that component exists in the datum, null otherwise
+    * Returns a reference to a component whose type MATCHES `component_type` if that component exists in the datum, null otherwise
 1. `GET_COMPONENT(varname, component_type)` OR `GET_COMPONENT_FROM(varname, component_type, src)`
     * Shorthand for `var/component_type/varname = src.GetComponent(component_type)`
 1. `SEND_SIGNAL(target, sigtype, ...)` (public, final)
     * Use to send signals to target datum
     * Extra arguments are to be specified in the signal definition
     * Returns a bitflag with signal specific information assembled from all activated components
-    * Arguments are packaged in a list and handed off to _SendSignal()
+    * Arguments are packaged in a list and handed off to `_SendSignal()`
 1. `/datum/proc/AddComponent(component_type(type), ...) -> datum/component`  (public, final)
     * Creates an instance of `component_type` in the datum and passes `...` to its `Initialize()` call
+    * Alternatively adds an existing instance of a component to the datum.
     * Sends the `COMSIG_COMPONENT_ADDED` signal to the datum
     * All components a datum owns are deleted with the datum
     * Returns the component that was created.
 Or the old component in a dupe situation where `COMPONENT_DUPE_UNIQUE` was set